 - Employee Assistance Office (EAO).
 This office is a resource for supervisors and employees.
 They offer services to promote emotional well-being, as well as respectful and productive work environments.
 They offer assistance to faculty and staff with maintaining and enhancing both their personal and professional lives.
 They also offer referrals to university and community resources to assist with mental health issues, substance abuse, financial hardship, anger management, or other issues that might have an effect on work relationships. (http://eao.wisc.edu/)

 - Office for Equity and Diversity.
 This office is a resource for individuals with concerns regarding discrimination, sexual harassment or the need for disability accommodations. (http://www.oed.wisc.edu/)

 - Ombuds Office for Faculty and Staff.
 Ombuds are emeritus (retired) faculty and staff that have volunteered to serve as informal and confidential resource for employees that would like expertise or advice with a concern or difficulty they are experiencing.
 They listen to concerns, clarify procedures, discuss options and, if requested and appropriate, serve as an intermediary in resolving disputes or concerns. (http://www.ombuds.wisc.edu/)

-- Classified Human Resources (CHR) This office can be a resource for permanent, project and limited term classified staff with questions or concerns on a variety of human resource issues including employment relations issues. (http://www.ohr.wisc.edu/cpo/index.htm)
+- Office of Human Resources This office can be a resource for permanent, project and limited term university and academic staff with questions or concerns on a variety of human resource issues including employment relations issues. (https://www.ohr.wisc.edu)

 - Campus labor representatives are advocates for all employees, not soley represented staff.
 The representatives have a wealth of experiences and contacts to assist staff.
 For blue collar and technical employees, see http://afscmelocal171.com, for administrative support employees, see http://afscmelocal2412.union-local.org,and for fiscal and staff services, see http://wpec.wi.aft.org.